 We also used option 121 in the above work-flow to inject a route to the VM when it’s requesting an IP address from the DHCP server.
 So the metadata proxy is the next hop to reach the metadata server.

-First, check if metadata agent is up
+First, check if the metadata agent is up

 You should see in metadata agent line, under the ‘alive’ column, this smiley -> 🙂

 Next, check if the metadata proxy is up.
-Remember, it’s get spawned by L3 agent in router (or dhcp) namespace, so you should check if it’s in the process table of the namespace:
+Remember, it’s get spawned by L3 agent in router (or DHCP) namespace, so you should check if it’s in the process table of the namespace:

 sudo ip netns exec qrouter-f6396cfe-2ac9-4d6a-9437-eb8e7d26c776 ps -ef | grep metadata-proxy